 Understanding and shaping the role of space in sustainability transformations has thus become a vital challenge for humanity.
-This is clearly underlined by current megatrends in spatial development: Urbanization, urban sprawl and landscape homogenization are expected to continue, making urban areas home to 70% of the global population by 2050.
-Meanwhile, major differences exist between spatial dynamics and patterns in the global North and South, as well as across global regions e.g. in terms of shrinkage, stagnation or rapid growth.
+This is clearly underlined by current megatrends in spatial development: Urbanization, urban sprawl, rural decline and landscape homogenization are expected to continue, with urban areas becoming home to 70% of the global population by 2050.
+Meanwhile, major differences exist between spatial dynamics and patterns in different world regions e.g. in terms of shrinkage, stagnation or rapid growth.

 In science, spatiality has been explored and interpreted by a variety of disciplines and in multiple ways, engaging with its physical, ecological, socio-cultural, political, economic and technological dimensions.
 In this, the crucial importance of relational configurations across spatial scales has been thoroughly demonstrated.
-Moreover, since the turn of the millennium, spatial sciences have become increasingly connected to the emerging field of sustainability science, examining interactions between human, ecological, and engineered systems to develop long-term and just solutions for the human-ecological crisis.
+Moreover, since the turn of the millennium spatial sciences have become increasingly connected to the emerging field of sustainability science, examining interactions between social, ecological, economic and engineered systems to develop long-term and just solutions for the human-ecological crisis.

 Against this backdrop, the scientific remit of the DLGS is to develop novel insights and approaches to face the challenges of spatial sustainability transformations.
 We encourage and support pioneering studies that: